Draft – Review – Revise – Customize – Litigate

 Business Contracts are the Keystone

-The bottom line is that written contracts are literally the most important part of any business transaction – they are the keystone of every business-to-business or business-to-customer relationship.
-Template, Boiler-plate or non-lawyer drafted contracts generally fail to address all the necessary elements of the agreement, are not updated to account for recent changes in the law or court decisions, and are not customized to fit the needs of your business and the specific transaction.
+The bottom line is that written agreements are literally the most important part of any business transaction – they are the keystone of every business-to-business or business-to-customer relationship.
+Template, Boiler-plate or non-lawyer drafted agreements generally fail to address all the necessary elements of the contractual arrangement, are not updated to account for recent changes in the law or court decisions, and are not customized to fit the needs of your business and the specific transaction.

 Typical Contracts Drafted – Reviewed – Revised – Customized – Litigated by TJL

-The Business Contracts Lawyers at The Jacobs Law draft, review, revise and customize a variety of contract types.
-Some of the more common types of written contracts our Business Lawyers handle include:
+The Business Contracts Attorneys at The Jacobs Law draft, review, revise and customize a variety of contract types.
+Some of the more common types of written agreements our Business Attorneys handle include:

 The fees charged to draft, review, revise and customize a contract depend on a variety of factors.